 co-operative relationships as a basis for creative 'place-making', agency and community.

 From 2013-15 Louisa was part of Collaborative Research Group, an interregional post-

 academic research, education and curatorial programme running from CRATE in Margate, Kent.

-Since September 2020 she co-directs artist-led organisation Dover Arts Development with
+Since September 2020 she co-directs artist-led organisation Dover Arts Development (DAD) with

 Joanna Jones & Clare Smith.